Dominic Hamilton-Leathart BA MA MBACP - Person-Centred Counsellor

 Training, qualifications & experience

-During the journey to professionalisation, I gained considerable experience working as a trainee and volunteer counsellor in a primary school in Nottingham.
-This entailed conducting individual counselling sessions with a non-directive form of play therapy.
-I later volunteered as a trainee, and then as a qualified counsellor, with a charity that supports children and young adults.
+During my training, I gained considerable experience working as a trainee and volunteer counsellor in a primary school in Nottingham.
+This voluntary work entailed individual counselling sessions with a non-directive form of play therapy.
+I later volunteered as a qualified counsellor with a charity that supports children and young adults.
 Since then, I've continued to pursue further training, as well as valuable experience working with adults and older adults in private practice.

 Qualifications in Counselling